fegastal/42SP-ft_printf-contents/README.md

 | L          | none         | none               | long double |

 ## How to run it:
 Clone the repo and run the executable ./ft_printf (some tests are included in the main).
-Alternatively, add your own tests to the main.c file, run the command "make re" then run the executable ./ft_printf and repeat to your heart's content!
+Alternatively, add your own tests to the main.c file, run the command "make re" then run the executable ./ft_printf and repeat. :)

 Here's a screenshot of some of the output of built-in tests:
 ![pf_tests](/pf_output.png)